madprops/blog/docs/meltdown/meltdown.md

 ## Logo

-This is the current logo for the project.
+This is the current logo of the project.

 ![](logo.jpg)